johnclemente/MailchimpAutomations/readMe.md

 <h1>Script Descriptions</h1>
 Below is a brief overview of each script included in this toolset:

-<h3>update_mailchimp_names_from_csv.py</h3>
-Updates the names of Mailchimp contacts based on the MailChimpContacts.csv file.
-Ideal for bulk name updates.

 <h3>update_csv_from_mailchimp.py</h3>
 Fetches the latest data from Mailchimp, including emails, names, and tags, and updates the local MailChimpContacts.csv accordingly.
 This ensures your local copy is in sync with Mailchimp.

+<h3>update_mailchimp_names_from_csv.py</h3>
+Updates the names of Mailchimp contacts based on the MailChimpContacts.csv file.
+This script is faster than <code>update_mailchimp_from_csv.py</code> but does not update tags.

 <h3>update_mailchimp_from_csv.py</h3>
 Reflects changes made in the MailChimpContacts.csv file in Mailchimp, updating contact names and adding tags.
-It is efficient but does not remove tags if they are deleted from the CSV.
+A bit slow but really handy for making overhauling tags in your audience!

 <h3>Limitations</h3>